MewsSystems/gitbook-connector-api/operations/restrictions.md

 Adds new restrictions with the specified conditions.

-**Important:** If consecutive restrictions are sent with the exact same conditions and exceptions, no attempt at merging them into a single restriction is made.
+> **Important:** If consecutive restrictions are sent with the exact same conditions and exceptions, no attempt at merging them into a single restriction is made.
 This means that there can be a large number of restrictions per service, leading to sub-optimal performance.
 A quota limit of 150000 has been introduced for this reason.
-To mitigate the issue, the preferred way to add restrictions is new operation [set restrictions](#set-restrictions).
-The new operation is currently marked as 'Restricted' and subject to change as part of beta testing, but in time we expect that to replace [add restrictions](#add-restrictions).
+To mitigate the issue, the preferred way to add restrictions is new operation [Set restrictions](#set-restrictions).
+The new operation is currently marked as 'Restricted' and subject to change as part of beta testing, but in time we expect that to replace [Add restrictions](#add-restrictions).

-This means that there can easily be a big number of restrictions per service, leading to sub-optimal performance.
-Quota of **150000** has been introduced for this reason.

-To mitigate the issue, the preferred way to add restrictions is the [restrictions set endpoint](#set-restrictions).

 This endpoint cannot be used in conjunction with [restrictions set endpoint](#set-restrictions).